 The term of an Independent Member is three years.
 On expiry an Independent Member shall be eligible for reappointment for up to two further three-year terms subject to approval by the Board.
-Independent Member appointment to the Committee is subject to the same due diligence checks as Board Directors as set out in the Assurance Framework.
+Independent Member appointment to the

+Committee is subject to the same due diligence checks as Board Directors as set out in the Assurance Framework.

-Members of the Audit and Risk Committee cannot be members of the Finance and Resources Committee and vice versa.
+Members of the Audit and Risk Committee can be members of the Finance and Resources Committee and vice versa, subject to agreement from both Committee Chairs and the Chair of the Board.